Sansuiz/wenji/pages/1about.md

 ### Xunyi's Anthology | 三嵗文集

-Welcome to here, please allow me to introduce myself.First of all, I'm a book, as you can see, entitled "Xunyi's Anthology".
+Welcome to here, please allow me to introduce myself.
+First of all, I'm a book, as you can see, entitled "Xunyi's Anthology".
 It's called the "三嵗文集".
 In this book, there are a lot of random articles, some original and some read excerpts.
 References to the original text are for your own reading and study only.
 In non-special cases, the author and other information will be indicated.